knolasco/pdsnd_github/README.md

 - requirements.txt

-This file is used to keep track of the necessary packages needed to run the bikeshare.py script.
+This file is used to keep track of the important packages needed to run the bikeshare.py script.